sarnold/chromebooks/README.md

 ```sh
 $ ./chromebook-setup.sh help
 ```
-For example, to create bootable SD card for the Samsung Chromebook Plus (arm64):
+For example, to create a bootable SD card for the Samsung Chromebook Plus (arm64) with Debian sid:
 ```sh
 $ ./chromebook-setup.sh do_everything --architecture=arm64 --storage=/dev/sdX
 ```